ancient0328/framework-agnostic-modular-architecture/README.md

 Each module can provide implementations for each framework adopted in the project.
 The module metadata (`metadata.json`) describes the supported frameworks and their implementation paths.

 The application shell (dashboard) references the module registry (`registry.json`) to discover available modules and dynamically load the appropriate framework implementation.
 This allows users to seamlessly access modules implemented in different frameworks through a consistent interface.

+### Framework Selection Freedom

+This architecture provides flexibility in choosing frameworks without being locked into a single technology.
+For example:

+- Web using SvelteKit, mobile using Capacitor
+- Web using Next.js, mobile using Flutter
+- Web using Nuxt.js, mobile using Swift/Kotlin

+You can freely select the optimal combination based on your project and team needs.
+Furthermore, you can adopt different frameworks for different modules.

+What's important is the "capability to support" various frameworks, not "the need to implement everything simultaneously."

 ### Flexibility in Technology Selection